dev-ricks/BugZapperJ/README.md

 - Work on architecture documentation
 - Create a client application using React.js
 - Code the remaining microservices
-- Refactor to remove the dependencies on the Spring Framework
+- Refactor microservices to remove the dependencies on the Spring Framework
 - Create a client application using Angular
+- Do a performance evaluation of the code

 ## Getting Started
 ### Microservice Bug